-Frances Weldon, STEM outreach manager at Almac, said: “Last year’s partnership with the prestigious Hans Sloane Trust to recognize and reward top performing students in science and maths was a great success and we were thrilled to recognize the academic achievement of our local students.”
+Frances Weldon, STEM outreach manager at Almac, said: “Last year’s partnership with the prestigious Hans Sloane Trust to recognise and reward top performing students in science and maths was a great success and we were thrilled to recognise the academic achievement of our local students.”

-“As a global organization, celebrating the 50th anniversary of Sir Allen McClay opening the doors of his pharmaceutical development business at our Craigavon headquarters, we rely on the talent and expertise of our employees to drive growth.
-We must continue to encourage and engage the next generation of scientists to realize our vision to advance human health.”
+“As a global organisation, celebrating the 50th anniversary of Sir Allen McClay opening the doors of his pharmaceutical development business at our Craigavon headquarters, we rely on the talent and expertise of our employees to drive growth.
+We must continue to encourage and engage the next generation of scientists to realise our vision to advance human health.”

 “We hope that recipients of both the Hans Sloane Medal and the Sloane McClay Award will continue to make a difference to knowledge, understanding and society in the same way Sir Allen McClay and Sir Hans Sloane did.”

 Dr Jane Wilde, Chairman Hans Sloane Memorial Fund, said: “We are delighted to continue our partnership with Almac, to support the Hans Sloane Medal and the Sloane McClay Award.
 We are also grateful to CCEA who assist us with information from local examinations and school principals, who can nominate students taking alternative examination boards.”